Bodmin Parkway railway station: History

 Proposals were made in 1863 for a Bodmin, Wadebridge and Cornwall Junction Railway to connect the Cornwall Railway at Bodmin Road with the Bodmin and Wadebridge Railway at Bodmin, an isolated standard gauge line owned by the London and South Western Railway.
 An agreement was reached in 1864 for the Cornwall Railway to work the line once it was completed, and an Act of Parliament was obtained.
 Capital proved difficult to raise and so the scheme failed.
 The line was eventually built by the Great Western Railway, opening on 27 May 1887.
 The branch line served the rear of the up (eastbound) platform which meant that the goods shed had to be moved from that area to the opposite end of the station.
-Lord Robarte's footbridge was also in the way so was replaced by a new path under the railway near the goods shed.
+Lord Robartes' footbridge was also in the way so was replaced by a new path under the railway near the goods shed.
 The main building, which was on the down platform, was extended and a covered footbridge provided between the platforms.
 The branch was a standard gauge line and so traffic from Bodmin to the Cornwall Railway had to be transferred at Bodmin Road until the broad gauge line was converted over the weekend of 21 May 1892.

-The station was further rebuilt in 1896.
-The platform was lengthened and the goods yard enlarged goods yard were provided.
+The station was further rebuilt in 1896; the platform was lengthened and the goods yard enlarged goods yard were provided.

 The Cornwall Railway was originally a single track broad gauge line, but a passing loop at Bodmin Road allowed trains to pass.
 The railway company was amalgamated into the Great Western Railway on 1 July 1889.
-After the route had been narrowed to standard gauge in 1892 i work started to lay a second track.
+After the route had been narrowed to standard gauge in 1892, work started to lay a second track.
 The second track westwards to opened on 2 July 1893 and eastwards to on 22 December 1893.

 The Great Western Railway was nationalised into British Railways from 1 January 1948.

-In 1958, John Betjeman (who was the poet laureate from 1972 to 1984) wrote in a letter to his friend Peggy Thomas:
+In 1958, John Betjeman, poet laureate from 1972 to 1984, wrote in a letter to his friend Peggy Thomas:

 Perhaps we could all set up at Bodmin Road Station by arrangement with the Great Western – you in the refreshment room because of drink, Lynam in the signal box because of administrative ability, me in the booking office because I’m literary, Edward [Hornby] to do the lamps and odd jobs because he’s so clever with his hands, Douglas to look after the down platform as head porter and Ted as outside boy, pushing trolleys to Bodmin and meeting motor cars on arrival.
 We won’t have a station master, as we’ll be one glorious Soviet.
 Joan [Kunzer] will run the Bodmin branch.